In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 The Service has now been submitted for approval.
 Notify one of the lab proctors

-and they will quickly approve the request.
+and they will approve the request with an administrator account.

 .

-reviewing the requested scopes.
 You will not perform this step in the lab as you do not have the right level of

 permissions to approve service apps, but we are including it here as a reference.